coleifer/huey/docs/getting-started.rst

 .. code-block:: python

     # config.py
-    from huey import Huey
+    from huey import RedisHuey
-    from huey.storage import RedisBlockingQueue

-    queue = RedisBlockingQueue('test-queue', host='localhost', port=6379)
-    huey = Huey(queue)
+    huey = RedisHuey()

-The interesting parts of this configuration module are the :py:class:`Huey` object and the :py:class:`RedisBlockingQueue` object.
-The ``queue`` is responsible for storing and retrieving messages, and the ``huey`` is used by your application code to coordinate function calls with a queue backend.
-We'll see how the ``huey`` is used when looking at the actual function responsible for counting beans:
+The ``huey`` object encapsulates a queue.
+The queue is responsible for storing and retrieving messages, and the ``huey`` instance is used by your application code to coordinate function calls with a queue backend.
+We'll see how the ``huey`` object is used when looking at the actual function responsible for counting beans:

 .. code-block:: python